-Special Contribution to the Defence Fund is imposed on income received or deemed to have been received by any person resident in Cyprus.
-In the case of individuals an exemption is granted if such individuals are not domiciled in Cyprus.
-The rates for Defence Fund apply as per below table.
+Special Contribution to the Defence Fund is imposed on income received or deemed to have been received by any person who resides in Cyprus.
+In the case of individuals, an exemption is granted if such individuals are not domiciled in Cyprus.
+The rates for Defence Fund apply as per the below table.

 Persons that are subject to Special Contribution for Defence:

 - Cyprus tax resident companies